Published on | 3 years ago

 marie.timmermann@fwo.be

-The DMP should therefore include information a) on the handling of research data during & after the end of the project, b) on what data will be collected, processed and/or generated, and c) on which methodology & standards will be applied.
+A DMP describes the nature, and organisation and curation of research data, as well as adequate provisions for access to, and preservation, sharing, and eventual deletion of data, during & after the end of the project.
 It goes without saying that the plan needs to be specific and adapted to the nature of the data.

-A DMP is a living document.
-Typically you would indicate the outline (core vision/choices you'll follow) in the proposal.
+A DMP is a living document that is updated as the project evolves.
+Typically you would indicate the outline (core vision/choices you will follow) in the proposal.
 Next, a first version needs to be developed during the initial project months (e.g. as a project deliverable in the dissemination WP).
 This document will need regular updates, especially when significant changes occur (e.g. new datasets, changes in policy).
 It can be also a best practice to provide an update along with the periodic reporting.
 A final version needs to be on the list of end-of-project deliverables.

 A DMP fits in the movement of making research data FAIR: Findable, Accessible, Interoperable and Re-usable.
 This can be seen as an improvement (because: more nuanced) of open data.